Last Iterate Convergence of Incremental Methods and Applications in Continual Learning: Introduction

 We make the following assumptions.
-The first one is made throughout the paper. \begin{assumption} Each component function $f_t$ is convex and there exists a minimizer $\vx_* \in \argmin_{\vx \in \sR^d} f(\vx)$. \end{assumption} By Assumption~\ref{assp:convex}, $f$ is also convex.
-In nonsmooth settings, we make an additional standard assumption that the component functions are Lipschitz-continuous. \begin{assumption} Each $f_t$ is $G$-Lipschitz $(t \in [T])$, i.e., $|f_t(\vx) - f_t(\vy)| \leq G\|\vx -\vy\|$ for any $\vx, \vy \in \R^d$; thus $\|g_t(\vx)\| \leq G$ for all $g_t(\vx) \in \partial f_t(\vx)$. \end{assumption} For the smooth settings, we make the following assumption. \begin{assumption} Each $f_t$ is $L$-smooth $(t \in [T])$, i.e., $\|\nabla f_t(\vx) - \nabla f_t(\vy)\| \leq L\|\vx - \vy\|$ for any $\vx, \vy \in \R^d$. \end{assumption} We remark that \Cref{assp:Lipschitz} and \Cref{assp:smooth} imply that $f$ is also $G$-Lipschitz and $L$-smooth, respectively.
-The assumption that all the component functions have the same Lipschitz or smoothness constant is possible to relax, in which case the resulting complexity bounds would scale with the average Lipschitz/smoothness constant.
-This can be done using the techniques from our prior work \citep{cai2023empirical}.
-However, to avoid complicating the analysis and to keep the focus on the intricacies of the last iterate convergence, here we maintain the simpler setup under \Cref{assp:Lipschitz} and \Cref{assp:smooth}, and defer generalizations to the setting of distinct component Lipschitz/smoothness constants to later extended version of this paper.

-When $f$ is $L$-smooth and convex, we will often make use of the following standard inequality that fully characterizes the class of $L$-smooth convex functions:
+The first one is made throughout the paper. \begin{assumption} Each $f_t$ is convex and there exists a minimizer $\vx_* \in \argmin_{\vx \in \sR^d} f(\vx)$. \end{assumption} By Assumption~\ref{assp:convex}, $f$ is also convex.
+In nonsmooth settings, we make an additional standard assumption that the component functions are Lipschitz-continuous. \begin{assumption} Each $f_t$ is $G$-Lipschitz, i.e., $|f_t(\vx) - f_t(\vy)| \leq G\|\vx -\vy\|$ for any $\vx, \vy \in \R^d$; thus $\|g_t(\vx)\| \leq G$ for all $g_t(\vx) \in \partial f_t(\vx)$. \end{assumption} For the smooth settings, we make the following assumption. \begin{assumption} Each $f_t$ is $L$-smooth, i.e., $\|\nabla f_t(\vx) - \nabla f_t(\vy)\| \leq L\|\vx - \vy\|$ for any $\vx, \vy \in \R^d$. \end{assumption} We remark that Assumptions~\ref{assp:Lipschitz}~and~\ref{assp:smooth} imply that $f$ is also $G$-Lipschitz and $L$-smooth, respectively, {These two assumptions can also be generalized to be with distinct Lipschitz/smoothness constants, and our results would scale with the average Lipschitz/smoothness constant using the techniques from~\citet{cai2023empirical}, which we omit to keep the focus on the intricacies of the last iterate convergence.} When $f$ is $L$-smooth and convex, we will often make use of the following standard inequality that fully characterizes the class of $L$-smooth convex functions: